DeepPavlovAdmin/convai/wild/README.md

 # 'Wild' Evaluation

-Up to 10 top solutions from current leaderboard are eligible for the 'wild' evaluation.
-To be qualified the solution should have better scores in at least one metric out of F1, PPL or hits compared to ParlAI baselines.
-Solution submitted to the 'wild' evaluation should be the same as solution tested with automated evaluation metrics.
+Up to 10 top solutions from the current leaderboard are eligible for the 'wild' evaluation.
+To be qualified the solution should have better scores in at least one metric out of F1, PPL or hits compared to the ParlAI Team baselines.
+The solution submitted to the 'wild' evaluation should be the same as the solution tested with automated evaluation metrics.

-Wild evaluation itself is a process of human conversations with exposed bots.
-The bots are exposed through so called proxy-bot which randomly connects a person with a bot.
+Wild evaluation itself involves human conversations with bots.
+The bots are exposed through a so called proxy-bot which randomly connects a person with a bot.
 A person talks to a bot and gives it a score by two mearures: how a person likes the conversation and how well a bot is playing its part.

 ## Submission

-To submit bot for the wild evaluation you should:
+To submit a bot for the wild evaluation you should:
 1. Get a token for your bot from organizers by writing an email to info@convai.io.
 2. Use the token for testing on a test server.
 3. When you are ready, add a run instruction to your repository.
 The instruction should also describe the environment to run your system in.
-Optionally, you could put instruction in the form of Dockerfile commited to the same repository.
+Optionally, you could put the instructions in the form of Dockerfile commited to the same repository.
-4. Organizers will run your bot in isolated environment.
+4. Organizers will run your bot in an isolated environment.

-You can use an existing [ParlAI integration](https://github.com/facebookresearch/ParlAI/tree/master/projects/convai) from the first ConvAI competition.
+You can use the existing [ParlAI integration](https://github.com/facebookresearch/ParlAI/tree/master/projects/convai) from the first ConvAI competition.
 To use the integration you need to use a ConvAI world, like this:

 ```from parlai.projects.convai.convai_world import ConvAIWorld```